 Being stretched and challenged in ways that result in personal and professional progress.

-According to the book, ENGAGEMENT MAGIC®: Five Keys to Unlock the Power of Employee Engagement, Growth is the third key and the one that injects life into the employee engagement formula, Meaning, Autonomy, Growth, Impact, and Connection.
+According to the book, ENGAGEMENT MAGIC®: Five Keys for Engaging People, Leaders, and Organizations, Growth is the third key and the one that injects life into the employee engagement formula, Meaning, Autonomy, Growth, Impact, and Connection.

 Growth gives employees the sense of getting better at something and always expanding into new areas.
 It’s a universal human need.
 We become bored, distracted, and disengaged when we feel that our work is routine and repetitive.
 People crave work experiences that challenge their minds and their skills, and that offer them the chance to rise to the occasion and excel even in high-stress situations.

 Read how 15 employees see MEANING in their jobs.

 Read how these employees think AUTONOMY is crucial for employee engagement.

 Read how these employees see IMPACT in their jobs.

 Read how these employees find CONNECTION in their jobs.

 Here are eight examples of employees or leaders that see growth as essential in employee engagement and how their organizations promote it: